Kennert007/Hitman-2-SA-AutoSplitter/README.md

 # Hitman-2-SA-AutoSplitter

-Autosplitter for Steam version (1.02), no idea if it'll work for any other version.
+Autosplitter for Steam version (1.02), doesn't seem to work for 1.0 and 1.01.

 # Setting up the autosplitter in Livesplit

+● Download the ASL file

 ● Open Livesplit